kognifai/Galore/README.md

   - [Asset modelling](SDK-documentation/TQL.md) - The Galore Asset Model is a Directed Acyclic Graph (DAG).

-  - [Streams](SDK-documentation/streams.md) - Galore uses a stream abstraction to allow access to both real-time and historical data..
+  - [Streams](SDK-documentation/streams.md) - Galore uses a stream abstraction to allow access to both real-time and historical data.

     -   StateEvent streams and Alarms&Events.